- How to Choose the Best Pricing Strategy for Mobile Apps

 Paymium is the amalgamation of freemium and paid model.
 For paymium apps, the users not only pay for the app but also pay an additional cost to avail an added functionality.
 Although it is not a widely used strategy, it does have the potential to generate great revenue streams.

-This pricing model works well for music and social networking apps.
+This best pricing model works well for music and social networking apps.
 This strategy can rapidly gain traction if exciting content, unique functionality, and useful features are introduced on a regular basis.